Azure/azure-powershell/documentation/testing-docs/test-matrix-for-az-accounts.md

 - *SemiAuto* means the test case is available, but it needs manual input during running test.
 - *SemiAuto-No* means the test case could be written in SemiAuto way, but it is not there yet.
+- *Auto-No* means the test case could be written in automatic way(by environment variable), but it is not there yet.
 - Test case without any status means manual, the cost for automation is high.

 ### Connect-AzAccount Using MSA Account